-Under option to ATAC Resources Ltd., see news release dated February 25, 2020.
 East Goldfield is a high sulphidation gold target 12 km east of Goldfield Nevada.
 High grade gold mineralization was discovered at Goldfield in 1902 and mining was conducted continuously in the Goldfield Main area until 1952 and continued intermittently to this day at several small operations (~4.2 M oz Au USGS estimated production).
-In the 1990’s Rio Tinto discovered the Gemfield Deposit north of Goldfield - currently under development by Gemfield Resources, a subsidiary of Waterton Resources (21.2 Mt @ 0.88 g/t Au – 600 K oz).
-Gemfield is planning on building an mine at Gemfield to process residual ore from the Goldfield Main deposit and ore from the Gemfield Deposit and MacMahon Ridge (4.6 Mt @ 1.36 g/t Au – 199 K oz).
-Highway 95, the main artery between Reno and Las Vegas, was rerouted around the Gemfield Deposit in 2019 and Gemfield Resources has received final permits from State and Federal authorities.
+In the 1990’s Rio Tinto discovered the Gemfield Deposit north of Goldfield (21.2 Mt @ 0.88 g/t Au – 600 K oz)- currently under development by Centerra Gold after acquiring the district from Waterton Global for US$206.5mm, announced Februrary 22, 2022.
+Centerra is planning on building a mine at Gemfield to process residual ore from the Goldfield Main deposit and ore from the Gemfield Deposit and MacMahon Ridge (4.6 Mt @ 1.36 g/t Au – 199 K oz).
+Highway 95, the main artery between Reno and Las Vegas, was rerouted around the Gemfield Deposit in 2019 when Waterton’s subsidiary received final permits from State and Federal authorities.

 Gold in the Goldfield District is found in residual (vuggy) silica ledges and replacements in permissible horizons in the Milltown Andesite, the Goldfield Dacite and underlying units.
 Quartz alunite alteration associated with the deposits is extensive and defines the structural controls on ore deposition.
 These include a circular fracture ring centred on a presumed buried intrusive body east of Goldfield and linear feeder system connecting to the southern margin of the circular fracture ring.
 The East Goldfield project covers the linear fracture system.